© Montréal On Wheels

-Another excellent tour operator that also runs a rental and repair shop, plus leads walking tours, is Fitz & Follwell Co., located near the foot of Parc Mount-Royal in the urban-residential Plateau neighbourhood.
-If it’s your first visit to Montréal, take a long or short tour of the city’s highlights (there’s even a family friendly option to accommodate younger kids), bike from mountainside to riverbank, or take an autumn ride up the Mountain.
-If you want to learn more about what makes Montréal tick, explore the city’s most happening neighbourhoods in the Creative Montreal City Tour, ‘Hoods and Hidden Gems tour or Bike the Brewpubs tour.
+Another excellent tour operator that also runs a rental and repair shop, plus leads walking tours, is Fitz Montréal Bike Tours, located in the urban-residential Plateau neighbourhood.
+If it’s your first visit to Montréal, take a tour of the city’s highlights (there’s even a family friendly option to accommodate younger kids), bike from Parc La Fontaine to the Mountain to the river, or book a private tour for longer or shorter rides.

 Get the inside track

-Located near Little Italy, the Jean-Talon Market and the Mile Ex neighbourhood, in-the-know Spade and Palacio extends their focus on speciality small-group walking tours – Beyond the Market, Beyond the Dumplings, and Beyond the Village – to include a Beyond the Bike Lanes bike tour.
-Relaxed and community-minded, the bike tour emulates the same attention to detail as their walking tours do, with attention to local food, street art and culture, including a gourmet catered picnic in a beautiful park and a microbrewery visit.
+Relaxed and community-minded, the bike tour emulates the same attention to detail as their walking tours do, with attention to local food, street art and culture, including a gourmet catered picnic in a beautiful park with local craft beer.

 Down by the canal

 A tour, rental and repair specialist in the city’s south end, My Bicyclette (Ma Bicyclette in French) can be found near the Atwater Market along the Lachine Canal national historic site and multipurpose path.
-All spring and summer, they pair up with Round Table Tours to offer an “eat and ride” food and history tour that takes you along the banks of canal, into Old Montréal and downtown.
+All spring and summer, they offer customizable private tours to take you along the banks of the canal, into Old Montréal and downtown.